website logo

 We regularly hear from users who would like cloud backup services that provide end-to-end encryption, multi-region redundancy, as well as lower and more predictable costs compared to centralized services.

-Storj DCS delivers on all of these needs, while still offering the same enterprise service level agreements users absolutely require.
+Storj delivers on all of these needs, while still offering the same enterprise service level agreements users absolutely require.

 Learn more